 Kubernetes is an open source platform designed to automate the deployment, scaling, and management of containerized applications.
 Using Kubernetes, you can quickly and efficiently respond to customer demand with fast and reliable application deployment, scale-out and new feature rollout.
 There are two Telegraf plugins for Kubernetes monitoring.

 Telegraf Input Plugin: Kubernetes

-- Webinar: How InfluxData makes Kubernetes an even better Master of its components through monitoring: This webinar shows you how to use InfluxData to help Kubernetes orchestrate the scaling out applications by monitoring all components of the underlying infrastructure.
+- How InfluxData makes Kubernetes an even better Master of its components through monitoring shows how to use InfluxData to help Kubernetes orchestrate the scaling out of applications by monitoring all components of the underlying infrastructure.

-- Webinar: Service Discovery, pull and Kubernetes: How Kapacitor’s new Service discovery and scraping code will allow any service discovery target that works with Prometheus to work with Kapacitor.
+- Kapacitor: Service Discovery, pull and Kubernetes shows how Kapacitor’s Service discovery and scraping code will allow any service discovery target that works with Prometheus to work with Kapacitor.

-- Blog: Draft for Kubernetes – A Prototyping Tool
+- Draft for Kubernetes – A Prototyping Tool

 - Monitoring the Kubernetes Nginx Ingress with the Nginx InfluxDB Module

 - Kubernetes Cluster Monitoring and Autoscaling With Telegraf and Kapacitor